SWIFT

 The available supported software versions are listed below.
 If you are interested in obtaining these sequences, please follow this process to obtain a CMRR license:

-- CMRR will send you your account information and instructions for downloading the software.
+2. CMRR will send you your account information.

-Once you have executed a Material Transfer Agreement and have been given an access password, the software can be downloaded here by selecting the desired release number.
+Once you have executed the License Agreement and have been given an access password, the software can be downloaded from the Download link below.

 Citation